ISISComputingGroup/ibex_developers_manual/Developer-Updating.md

     git submodule init
     git submodule update --init --recursive

-You can now do either
+You can use

-    git submodule update --merge
+    git submodule update --init --recursive --merge

-or just

-    git submodule update

-The main difference is that --merge will leave you on any local branch you have switched to/working on and attempt to merge in new changes, whereas leaving off --merge will switch you from your branch to a new detached HEAD on master.
+if you wish to leave items on their branch and merge in upstream, if you leave off `--merge` you will get switched to a detached HEAD at the upstream version.

 If you want to remove local changes as they are causing issues, you can use `git reset --hard` in a module or `git submodule foreach --recursive "git reset --hard"` to do all from the top level.

 For info, Jenkins does the following to update a git tree on a clean build:
 ```
 git reset --hard
 git clean -fdx